On this page...

 At the time of applying, applicants must:

-- hold a PhD degree that was awarded on or after 1 October 2017.
-If a researcher does not satisfy this criterion and considers that s/he has an equivalent research qualification or experience of similar duration, then s/he must determine eligibility by making a case to the Selection Committee at least two weeks before the closing date for applications.
+- hold a PhD degree that was awarded on or after 1 October 2018.
+If a researcher does not satisfy this criterion and considers that they have an equivalent research qualification or experience of similar duration, then they must determine eligibility by making a case to the Selection Committee at least two weeks before the closing date for applications.

-- show that they have the time and resources to conduct the field research and to publish the results.
+- show that they have the time and resources to conduct the field research and to publish the results in a timely manner.
 This is usually demonstrated by being employed in a research position for the duration of the fellowship period.
 In recognition of the reality of early postdoctoral employment, other ways of demonstrating a commitment to completing the research process may be acceptable.

 Applicants who do not meet the eligibility criteria will not be considered further.